 Through March 20, 2003, the Organization had malpractice insurance coverage on a claims made basis under a retrospectively rated policy based primarily on experience of a group of health care providers.
 Premiums were accrued based on the ultimate cost of the Organization's claims experience to date.
-Losses from unasserted claims and incidents that may have occurred, but have not been identified under the incident reporting system are included in other accrued expenses in the amount of approximately \$1.0 million at December 31, 2023 and 2022 based principally on estimates that incorporate the Organization's past experience as well as other considerations, including the nature of each claim or incident and relevant trend factors.
+Losses from unasserted claims and incidents that may have occurred, but have not been identified under the incident reporting system are included in other accrued expenses in the amount of approximately \$1 million at December 31, 2024 and 2023 based principally on estimates that incorporate the Organization's past experience as well as other considerations, including the nature of each claim or incident and relevant trend factors.

-Valley Health System, Inc., including The Valley Hospital, Inc., Valley Medical Group, Valley Home Care, Inc. and all, other affiliates and subsidiaries insure their malpractice and general liability under a policy of insurance from VHS Insurance Company, Ltd. VHS Insurance Company, Ltd. Is an insurance company in the Cayman Islands and is 100% owned by Valley Health System.
-Under this policy, each entity, as applicable, has a Captive retention of \$3 million per claim not to exceed \$12.5 million in the aggregate, with a \$3 million per claim and \$3 million in the aggregate interstitial layer excess of \$3 million per claim and \$12.5 million in the aggregate.
-In the event of exhaustion of both the \$3 million and the \$12.5 million annual aggregate, a maintenance deductible of \$150,000 shall apply for each new claim thereafter, under the Professional Liability insurance policy and \$2 million combined single limit for any one claim of Bodily Injury, Property Damage or Advertising Injury arising out of a General Liability event or General Liability injury.
+Valley Health System., including The Valley Hospital Inc., Valley Physician Services, PC., trading as Valley Medical Group, Valley Home Care, Inc. and all other affiliates and subsidiaries, insure their Malpractice and general liability under a policy of insurance from VHS Insurance Company, Ltd. VHS Insurance Company, Ltd. Is an insurance company in the Cayman Islands and is 100% owned by Valley Health System.
+Under this policy of insurance, each entity, as applicable, has a Captive retention of \$10.0 million per claim not to exceed \$20.0 million in the aggregate, and \$2.0 million combined single limit for any one claim event or General Liability injury.

-The actuarially determined undiscounted professional and general liabilities aggregated approximately \$36.4 million and \$35.9 million at December 31, 2023 and 2022, respectively (includes approximately \$8.8 million and \$8.1 million at December 31, 2023 and 2022, respectively, for estimated incurred but not reported costs) and are reported as estimated professional liability in the Organization's consolidated balance sheets.
-At December 31, 2023 and 2022, approximately \$43.8 million and \$32.4 million, respectively, of insurance claims receivable from the captive are included in other assets in the accompanying consolidated balance sheets.
+The actuarially determined undiscounted professional and general liabilities aggregated approximately \$35.0 million and \$36.4 million at December 31, 2024 and 2023, respectively (includes approximately \$9.6 million and \$8.8 million at December 31, 2024 and 2023, respectively, for estimated incurred but not reported costs) and are reported as estimated professional liability in the Organization's consolidated balance sheets.
+At December 31, 2024 and 2023, approximately \$50.2 million and \$43.8 million, respectively, of assets held by the captive for insurance claims, are included in other assets in the accompanying consolidated balance sheets.